PGreatness/cse328-pa4/pa4_handout/pa4_template/README.md

 Please note that the following some bugs that are known to exist in the code.

 - P2: Torus
-  - The torus is not properly tessellated.
-Center is covered by the torus and the two halves are not properly connected.
+  - The torus's subdivisions cause the torus to snap back to its original orientation.
 - P3: Simple Quadric Primitives
   - The interactivity is limited.
 The user can only translate the simple quadric primitives.
   - The caps of the shapes are not done.